aswin-pro/Image-popup-js/README.md

 Popup Image Gallery

 This project is a simple image gallery that displays images in a popup when clicked.
-The gallery features a clean design with no visible scrollbars and a smooth image viewing experience.
+The gallery features a clean design with  a smooth image viewing experience.

 Features